bwunder/anonym/README.md

 for details on sqlpad configuration.
 Note that sqlpad is used as a dependent process.
 It is not necessary to also install a global instance.
 You can if wish, however the global instance will not use configuration values from config.json.
 (There will likely be another 'sqlpaddata' folder elsewhere on the machine shared among users of the global instance.
-The sqlpal configured sqlpad.dir will be private to the dependency (caution: collisions when the same fully qualified path
+The anonym configured sqlpad.dir will be private to the dependency (caution: collisions when the same fully qualified path
 is used may be possible - I have not adequately tested this.)